Health

 Sleep-disordered breathing (SDB) is a spectrum of conditions ranging from simple snoring to obstructive sleep apnea (OSA).
 These conditions occur when the airway becomes partially or completely blocked during sleep, disrupting normal breathing patterns.

-How Jaw Position Affects Sleep
+How Jaw Position May Affect Sleep

 • Snoring: Vibration of soft tissues as air squeezes through a narrow passage